 ADMT 1014 Preventive Maintenance & Inspection 4 cr.
-Sem: 4 Lec.
-Hrs./week

 Pre-Requisite: TECH 1013 Shop Essentials with a grade of C or better or equivalent placement.

 This course provides a fundamental understanding of automotive and commercial vehicle classifications and major components.
 Students will develop an understanding of the benefits of well-planned preventive maintenance service and of Federal Motor Carrier inspector qualifications, and learn how to prepare both heavy duty and light duty vehicles for cold weather.
 This Course will practice and uphold all A.S.E./NATEF Standards.
 A lab fee is required.